-When you are in a Florida car accident, you expect to recover the expenses incurred by your medical bills – especially when you are paying for insurance to cover that very thing.
-In Florida, Personal Injury Protection, or PIP, is an extension of car insurance that is required by the state.
-The intent of PIP insurance is to cover your medical expenses up to the policy limit, generally $10,000, no matter who is at fault for the accident.
+When you are in a Florida car accident, you expect to recover the expenses incurred by your medical bills — especially when you are paying for insurance to cover that very thing.
+Florida law requires drivers to carry Personal Injury Protection, or PIP.
+The intent of PIP insurance is to cover your medical expenses up to the policy limit.
+Generally, this is $10,000, no matter who is at fault for the accident.

-Considering that this 2012 PIP bill also gave insurers up to 90 days to review suspected fraud claims instead of the 30 days previously allowed, these limits clearly indicate more concern for the insurer than the actual accident victim.
-This might be justified if these reforms had actually brought down premiums as Governor Scott promised, but there has been no sign of such.
+This law also gave insurers up to 90 days to review suspected fraud claims instead of the 30 days previously allowed.
+These limits clearly indicate more concern for the insurer than the actual accident victim.
+This might be justified if these reforms had actually brought down premiums as promised.
+However, there has been no sign of such reductions.

 Finding a Broward County PIP Claim Lawyer

 This controversy over Personal Injury Protection reform may lead to a repeal of the whole system altogether, leaving recovery of damages up to the citizen through civil matters.
-Until we know for certain where the 2012 PIP policy is headed, the experienced Florida auto accident injury attorneys of Lisa S. Levine P.A. can help you determine your current recovery options for both Personal Injury Protection insurance and from the negligent driver.
+Experienced Florida auto accident injury attorneys of Lisa S. Levine P.A. helps accident victims determine their current recovery options for both Personal Injury Protection insurance and from the negligent driver.